Ride through a working coffee farm, roast and bag your own Hawaiian coffee, and take it home straight from the source.

 Meet your local guide at Ohana Ranch, just minutes from Volcanoes National Park, and hop into a UTV for a ride out to the coffee fields.
-Walk among the trees and learn how Hawai‘i’s volcanic soil shapes the flavor of the beans.
-Take part in planting your own young coffee tree—a tradition that connects you to the land and supports future harvests.
+Walk through the trees while learning how Hawaiʻi’s volcanic soil influences the flavor of the beans.
+Guests will also plant a young coffee tree, a hands-on way to connect with the land and support future harvests.

-Next, visit the roasting station to see how raw beans are transformed into fresh-roasted coffee.
-Depending on the day, you may even catch a roasting session in action.
-Your tour wraps up with a cup of freshly brewed Hawaiian coffee enjoyed right on the farm.
+Next, head to the roasting station where you’ll learn how raw beans turn into fresh-roasted coffee.
+Guests take part in a hands-on roasting and bagging session and **take home the bag of coffee they roast**, then wrap up the tour with a cup of freshly brewed Hawaiian coffee enjoyed right on the farm.

 From Hilo town: